Dante-Cadiz/lemon-qualitycontrol/README.md

 * The Tensorflow binary image classification model went through a series of iterations and hyperparameters in order to produce an optimised model capable of handling the data.
 * Before running each iteration of the model, the most suitable hyperparameters out of a user-provided selection were attained using the Keras Tuner.
+* Two hyperparameters were selected in this search process for optimisation; the neuron count in the main densely connected layer of the neural network (varied between 64 and 512 with a step of 64 after V1), and the learning rate of the model (set to either 0.001 or 0.0001).
+*

 * V1 -This model was only applied to the initial smaller uncombined single lemon dataset, with the images at their original average size (300, 300).
 While this model predicted classes with a great degree of accuracy (over 98%), the dataset was limited in size and expansion was required.